 Non-voting members may participate in CCHA meetings as well as join CCHA committees and other initiatives.
+All CCHA meetings are open to the public.

 Section 6: Change in Membership Status

 Section 6.1: Resignation.
 To maintain accurate records and communication, an individual or organizational Voting Member may submit his or her resignation at any time to the Steering Committee through its Secretary, who shall accept it.
 An organization wishing to permanently substitute a staff person shall submit the name and contact information for the new staff person at a regular CCHA meeting, or to the Secretary in writing, and the meeting minutes shall reflect any such substitution.
 Upon substitution of an organizational member, the Secretary shall update the membership records and distribution list to reflect the change.